 Kack's Pandora II

 Weighing in at 9.5 lbs, Pandora is a beautiful silver and like her dam, Kack's Satin and Lace Tease, carries both the silver and parti genes.
 She also carries the apricot genes from her sire, Kack's Furby Getting Fresh.
-She is definitely a lover and is usually found following her guardian mom, LeeAnn, everywhere she goes... no privacy for her!
+She is definitely a lover and is usually found following us around.
 We are still searching for her identical littermate sister, Luna, who was stolen from us in October 2016 along with her mother.
 The thieves were caught and charged, however the girls still remain missing:(

 Photos of our puppies growing up sent in by our happy families:)